bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 If no value from the list of restricted keywords fits, there is always the option to specify the value as follows:

--   `Other`: Use this for other coordinate systems and specify further details in the `<datatype>CoordinateSystemDescription` field
+-   `Other`: Use this value for other coordinate systems and specify all required details in the `<datatype>CoordinateSystemDescription` field
+-   `Image`: Use this value in conjunction with the `IntendedFor` field.
+    For example, if all coordinates you supply are to be interpreted with respect to a specific anatomical T1w image, specify `<datatype>CoordinateSystem` as `Image`, and `IndendedFor` with the path to that image in the BIDS dataset.

 **If you believe a specific coordinate system should be added to the list of restricted keywords for MEG, EEG, or iEEG, please open a new issue on the